devops-workflow/terraform-aws-ecs-service/examples/basic/README.md

 ECS Service: Basic
 ======================================

-Configuration in this directory setups a service with a load balancer
+Configuration in this directory sets up an ECS cluster and 1 service with a load balancer

 Usage
 =====